nvie/git-toolbelt/README.md

     $ brew tap nvie/tap
     $ brew install nvie/tap/git-toolbelt

-If not using Homebrew, you will need to have [GNU coreutils][coreutils] installed for the `realpath` utility.
+If not using Homebrew, you will need to have [GNU coreutils][coreutils] installed, for the `realpath` utility.

-Windows support: These scripts are POSIX shell scripts and are known to work under Git for Windows (Git Bash) or via WSL.
-A recent change removed reliance on the external `rev` utility so `git-modified` works in Git Bash without extra tools.
-CI now includes a windows-latest job to catch regressions.
-If you need to run them in native PowerShell, prefer using WSL or Git Bash for full compatibility.
+These are POSIX shell scripts, so they need a Unix shell.
+On Windows, use Git for Windows (Git Bash) or WSL.
+They will not run in native PowerShell.

 # git-toolbelt